sgarrison05/Comptime-Calculator_basic/README.md

 By Shon Garrison

-Originally written in 2009 as part of my programming final at Lamar State-College Orange in Orange, TX.
+Originally written in 2009 as part of my programming final at Lamar State College-Orange.
 It became the working production software for my office for several years.

 ## Program Overview: